blockmason/link-workshop/activity3/activity3.md

 * The `accountAddress` info after the form

 ### Configure app.js
-The scaffolding code for our `app.js` looks like the following which runs the web app upon window load and initiates and sets the web3 provider:
+The scaffolding code for our `app.js` should look familiar from Activity 2:
 ```
 App = {
   web3Provider: null,
   contracts: {},
-  account: '0x0',

   init: function() {
     return App.initWeb3();